Watcher (Marvel Cinematic Universe): Casting and appearances

 Jeffrey Wright stars as the Watcher, who narrates each episode of What If...?

 In July 2019, Jeffrey Wright was announced to be voicing the Watcher in the Disney+ animated series What If...?
 (2021–2024), with the character serving as the series' narrator.
 Wright reprises his role in the Disney+ animated short series I Am Groot (2022–2023).
 In the mixed reality experience What If...? – An Immersive Story (2024), the Watcher is voiced by Amuche Chukudebelu.
 The Watcher also makes non-speaking cameo appearances in the Disney+ series X-Men '97 (2024–present), Your Friendly Neighborhood Spider-Man (2025–present), Eyes of Wakanda (2025), and Marvel Zombies (2025).

+By April 2026, commentators believed there was a possible appearance of the Watcher in an episode of the Disney+ series Daredevil: Born Again (2025–present), which was acknowledged by Marvel Studios's head of streaming, television, and animation Brad Winderbaum.
+An outline of the Watcher's head is seemingly created out of broken glass after Bullseye and Daredevil escape through the window of Fogwell's Gym, with the indoor light fixtures believed to be forming the Watcher's eyes.

 Characterization

 What If...? writer A. C. Bradley said the character is "above everything else" and compared him to a viewer of the "pizza rat" video, observing and not interfering as he has "no interest in becoming friends with the rat, living amongst the rat, or doing rat things...
 That is the Watcher's relationship with humanity."
 The Watcher's role in the series has been likened to Rod Serling's in The Twilight Zone.
-Executive producer Brad Winderbaum felt Wright's vocal performance inspired a sense of humanity while explaining things about the episodes, and Bradley explained that Wright was cast because his voice mixes power, charisma, and authority with a "warm personality".
+Winderbaum, who served as an executive producer on the series, felt Wright's vocal performance inspired a sense of humanity while explaining things about the episodes, and Bradley explained that Wright was cast because his voice mixes power, charisma, and authority with a "warm personality".
 Wright approached the character like he would a live-action role, learning as much as he could about the Watcher so his voice could reflect the character's "uniquely powerful, all-seeing, sagely presence".
 Wright chose a contemporary American accent rather than having the character sound like "some Oxford-educated, old, fusty guy in a tudor parlor somewhere", and, aside from researching the character's comic book appearances, Wright took inspiration from the series' tone, visuals, and animation when developing the character's voice.
 The comic book name "Uatu" is initially not used in the series because this would imply that there was more than one being watching the series' events when Bradley instead wanted to focus on the narrative of "the Watcher" observing the different characters and realities and how those affect him.
 However, the Watcher is identified as Uatu by the end of the third season.